-After applying this preference, the qualified veteran hired when his/her overall qualifications are substantially equal to one or more non-veterans in the applicant pool.
+After applying this preference, the qualified veteran is selected when his/her overall qualifications are substantially equal to one or more non-veterans in the applicant pool.

-UNCG Human Resources will review the information about veteran's status on UNCG Application and will note an applicant's eligibility for this preference with an email to the hiring manager in addition to the status change.
+UNC Greensboro Human Resources will review the information about veteran's status on the UNC Greensboro Application and will note an applicant's eligibility for this preference with an email to the hiring manager in addition to indicating such in the applicant tracking system via a status change.

-If the applicant pool includes both a qualified non-state employee veteran and a qualified current state employee who is seeking a promotional opportunity, UNCG Human Resources will advise the hiring manager of the relationship between those priorities.
+If the applicant pool includes both a qualified non-state employee veteran and a qualified current state employee who is seeking a promotional opportunity, UNC Greensboro Human Resources will advise the hiring manager of the relationship between those priorities.